faithfulco/andreashandelwebsite/content/my-projects/dsaide/index.md

 date = 2019-03-01

 # Project summary to display on homepage.
-summary = "R package that teaches modern infectious disease epidemiology in a user-friendly way."
+summary = "R package that teaches model-based infectious disease epidemiology in a user-friendly way."

 # Tags: can be used for filtering projects.
 tags = ["Infectious Disease Models", "R Package", "Teaching Resource", "software"]